Alzymologist/Kampela/docs/development/security/kampela_threats.md

     </td>
   </tr>
   <tr>
-    <td>6-I3 Manipulate companion into swapping the transaction content.
+    <td>6-I1 Manipulate companion into making derivation with unreadable symbols in path and/or unknown to user, ransom.
       <br>Counter:
-      <br>(1) parse transaction on Kampela and display it to user, so that user signs definitely what was parsed
+      <br>(1) make Kampela store all created derivations
-      <br>(2) forbid blind signing
+      <br>(2) additionally display derivation path as set of hex characters from Kampela
     </td>
     <td>2-I4 Swap secret unbeknownst to user, catch funds on account unrelated to user.
       <br>Counter: